makeabilitylab/physcomp/arduino/serial-print.md

 These two functions print data to the serial port as human-readable ASCII text (the `println` version simply inserts a carriage return `\r` followed by a newline character `\n`).
 To send data without converting it to ASCII text, you need to use [`Serial.write()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/write).

-In later lessons, we'll see how to use serial communication for more than just debugging purposes but to actually bidirectionally communicate with the computer (see ehttps://itp.nyu.edu/physcomp/labs/labs-serial-communication/xamples).
+In later lessons, we'll see how to use serial communication for more than just debugging purposes but to actually bidirectionally communicate with the computer (see [these ITP examples](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/)).
 For our introductory lessons, however, we'll just use it to print out information about how our program is performing.

 ---